-Second, those rules also require PZEVs and AT-PZEVs to have zero fuel-related evaporative emissions, reducing diurnalplus-hot-soak NMOG emission standards by a further 30 percent for passenger cars and 17 to 23 percent for light-duty trucks from LEV II levels.
-The tighter evaporative emission standards alone would lead to an additional reduction of approximately 800,000 pounds of NHMC emissions by the year 2020, over and above the evaporative emissions benefits obtained under LEV II.

-In sum, the ZEV requirement, by mandating the sale of significant numbers of ultraclean vehicles, brings the aggressive emission-reduction goals of the LEV II program within closer technological reach for the rest of the vehicle fleet.
+Second, those rules also require PZEVs and AT-PZEVs to have zero fuel-related evaporative emissions, reducing diurnal-plus-hot-soak NMOG emissions by a further 30 percent for passenger cars and 17 to 23 percent for light-duty trucks from LEV II levels.45 emission-reduction goals of the LEV II program within closer technological reach for the rest of the vehicle fleet.
 And its own particular rules for useful life and evaporative emissions result in additional emission reductions that would not occur were it not for the ZEV requirement.